codepath/android_guides/Developing-Custom-Themes.md

 </resources>
 ```

-The format attribute indicates what type of values you can define.
-In this case, it is a reference to another attribute Other examples of possible formats are pixels, color, boolean, integer, and float.
+An `<attr>` element has two xml attributes `name` and `format`. `name` lets you call it something and this is how you end up referring to it in code, e.g., `R.attr.my_attribute`.
+The format attribute can have different values depending on the 'type' of attribute you want.In this case, it is a reference to another attribute i.e. it references another resource id (e.g, "@color/my_color", "@layout/my_layout").
+Other examples of possible formats are pixels, color, boolean, dimension, integer, and float, string, fraction, enum and flag.

 ## 4. Dimensions